-- 5. Tell your friends about the main aspects of web design. - 6.
-Read the article and put five questions to it.
+5. Tell your friends about the main aspects of web design.

 WYSIWYG implies a user interface that allows the user to view something very similar to the end result while the document is being created.
 In general WYSIWYG implies the ability to directly manipulate the layout of a document without having to type or remember names of layout commands.
 The actual meaning depends on the user's perspective, e.g.